For "mid" objects (i.e., fitted MID models), plot()

 TRUE

-, the main effects are included in the interaction plot.- data
+, main effects are included in the interaction plot.- data

-a data.frame to be plotted with the corresponding MID values.
-If not passed, data is extracted from
+a data frame to be plotted with the corresponding MID values.
+If not provided, data is automatically extracted from the function call.

 - limits